searls/warez/README.md

   \/_/   \/_/   \/_/\/_/   \/_/ /_/   \/_____/   \/_____/
 ==========INPUT=HARDWARE=DETECTION=FOR=JAVASCRIPT========
 ```

-# warez - what hardware is the user interacting with right now?

 Sometimes it makes sense for a user interface to adapt to the input device being
 used.
 For example, in my app [KameSame](https://kamesame.com) I wanted to expand